Background on Breast Cancer, Rep. Wasserman Schultz's Story, and the EARLY Act

 |Congresswoman Wasserman Schultz speaks at Young Women’s Breast Health Day on June 17, 2015.

-Additionally, certain ethnic groups, including Ashkenazi Jews, and African American young women, have an increased risk of breast cancer.
+Additionally, certain ethnic groups, including Ashkenazi Jews and young African American women, have an increased risk of breast cancer.
 Several years ago, I was a young woman at high risk, but didn’t know it.
 In late 2007, I heard those terrible words, “you have breast cancer.”
-And for as much as I knew as an advocate in the fight against breast cancer in over 20 years as a legislator, there was much I didn’t know.
+And for as much as I knew as an advocate in the fight against breast cancer during two decades as a legislator, there was much I didn’t know.

 At the time, I did not know that as an Ashkenazi Jew, I was five times more likely to have the BRCA 1 or BRCA2 gene mutation.
 I did not know that carriers of the BRCA gene mutations have up to an 85 percent lifetime chance of getting breast cancer and up to a 60 percent chance of getting ovarian cancer.
 After my diagnosis, I found out that I do have the BRCA2 mutation.
 I was fortunate that I knew enough about my risks and got the help I needed, but I didn’t find my tumor through luck.
 I found it through knowledge and awareness.